R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Conclusions

-Meanwhile, several recent research on binary neutron star mergers and black hole-neutron star mergers suggested that cold dynamical ejecta, originating from the outer regions of neutron stars, may abundantly produce heavy elements up to the third r-process peak \citep[e.g.,][]{RevModPhys.93.015002}.
-Our simulation results basically agree with the prediction that cold ejecta from neutron stars is favorable for the formation of elements near the third r-process peak \citep[][]{10.1111/j.1365-2966.2012.21859.x}.
-Furthermore, the recent investigation on the nucleosynthesis of low-mass neutron star explosion by \citet{Panov_2020} found that heavy elements up to the third r-process peak can be excessively formed in the ejecta from the inner crust initially.
-We notice that such a feature is also present in our results regarding ejecta originating from deeper regions of the low-mass neutron star.
-While the nucleosynthesis calculation in their work is performed without coupling to the hydrodynamic, we may realise that the robustness of the r-process during the low-mass neutron star explosion is insensitive to the hydrodynamic evolution of the ejecta with sufficiently low initial electron fraction.
-The total dynamical ejecta mass from binary neutron star mergers are typically in the order of $10^{-3}-10^{-2}$\ms\, \citep[][]{Radice_2018,2022MNRAS.510L...7K}, less than what we have obtained from low-mass neutron star explosions.
+Meanwhile, several recent researches on binary neutron star mergers and black hole-neutron star mergers suggested that cold dynamical ejecta, originating from the outer regions of neutron stars, may abundantly produce heavy elements up to the third $r$-process peak \citep[e.g.,][]{RevModPhys.93.015002}.
+Our simulation results basically agree with the prediction that cold ejecta from neutron stars is favorable for the formation of elements near the third $r$-process peak \citep[][]{10.1111/j.1365-2966.2012.21859.x}.
+Furthermore, the recent investigation on the nucleosynthesis of subminimal neutron star explosion by \citet{Panov_2020} found that heavy elements up to the third $r$-process peak can be excessively formed in the ejecta from the inner crust initially.
+We notice that such a feature is also present in our results regarding ejecta originating from deeper regions of the subminimal neutron star.
+While the nucleosynthesis calculation in their work is performed without coupling to the hydrodynamic, we may realize that the robustness of the $r$-process during the subminimal neutron star explosion is insensitive to the hydrodynamic evolution of the ejecta with sufficiently low initial electron fraction.
+The total dynamical ejecta mass from binary neutron star mergers is typically in the order of $10^{-3}-10^{-2}$\ms\, \citep[][]{2017PhRvD..96l4005B,Radice_2018,2022MNRAS.510L...7K}, less than what we have obtained from subminimal neutron star explosions.
 Therefore, the latter should also contribute to the heavy element abundances if their event rate is comparable to that of binary neutron star mergers.